KTH-EXPECA/CLEAVE/README.md

     $ . ./venv/bin/activate
    (venv) $
     ```

- 3. Install CLEAVE from the previously cloned repositories by pointing `pip` to the root of the CLEAVE metarepo:
+3. Install CLEAVE from the previously cloned repositories by pointing `pip` to the root of the CLEAVE repo:

     ```bash
     (venv) $ pip install -U /path/to/CLEAVE
     ```

 ## Setting up for development: